aarneranta/chalmers-advanced-python/labs/lab2/README.md

 We recommend the use of `hypothesis` in the way specified in the lecture notes, Section 5.9.

-A particularly powerful way of testing is available for your native implementation if you also implement the one using `networkx`.
-Then you can systematically compare the results of all the public methods.
-You can in particular do this for your shortest path algorithm.

-Here are some other things to test:
+Here are some things to test:

 - if `(a, b)` is in `edges()`, both `a` and `b` are in `vertices()`
 - if `a` has `b` as its neighbour, then `b` has `a` as its neighbour
 - the shortest path from `a` to `b` is the reverse of the shortest path from `b` to `a` (but notice that this can fail in situations where there are several shortest paths)

 When grading your lab, we will just check that your test file `test_graphs.py` contains some reasonable tests and shows that you are able to use the test libraries; the use of `hypothesis` is not compulsory, but just a recommendation.
-However, we will run our own tests on your `graphs.py` file.
+However, we will also run our own tests on your `graphs.py` file.
 If we then find errors, you may have to resubmit your lab.
 To prevent this from happening, we recommend that you take your own testing seriously!